easydatapy/easytxt/README.rst

 **min_chars**

-By default ``min_chars`` has a value 5.
+By default ``min_chars`` has a value of 5.
 This means that any sentence that has less than 5 chars, will be filtered out and not seen at the end result.
 This is done to remove ambiguous sentences, especially when extracting text from html.
 We can raise or decrease this limit by changing the value of ``min_chars``.

 **replace_keys**

-We can replace all chars in sentences by providing tuple of key and replacement char in a ``replace_keys`` parameter.
-Regex pattern as key is also supported.
+We can replace all chars in a sentences by providing tuple of search key and replacement char in a ``replace_keys`` parameter.
+Regex pattern as key is also supported and search keys are not case sensitive.

     >>> test_text = 'first sentence! - second sentence.
 Third'
     >>> pt = parse_text(test_text, replace_keys=[('third', 'Last'), ('nce!', 'nce?')])